nephlm/folio/README.md

             * epigram - If defined as part of front matter will be put on it's own page in the front matter.
 If part of a chapter head, will be put there, otherwise it's ignored.
     * source - Any text on the closing &lt;&lt;&lt; line will be interpreted as the source for the blockquote or epigram and will be rendered as such.
 * TitlePages - Title pages can be arbitrarily complicated and I don't have the required metadata so support a flexible solution except for having the author write LaTex (no.)  Think more about this issue.
+* Block Comments - The python style docstring (starts and ends with ''') will be supported to allow larger comments/synopsis/etc.  These will be dropped in the parsing stage and won't be rendered.